yanzhez2025/UCI_data-science-coursework/README.md

 - Data management (SQL)
 - Python, R, and C++ programming

-Note: Some coursework repositories are private due to course policies.
+Note: Individual assignment repositories are private or organization-owned due to course policies.